fpigeon/gatsby-blog/pages/articles/2017-12-15-year-in-review/index.md

 Now I find that I am standing all morning, and then sit down for lunch and the afternoon.

-I also gave my chair for a medicine ball and feel that I am working my core more noe than just sitting in a chair.
+I also gave up my chair for a medicine ball and feel that I am working my core more now than just sitting in a chair.

-## Exercise as part of a routine
+### Exercise as part of my routine

-I wasn't in the habit of working out and had found that I even when I went I wasn't very seriuos about it.
+I wasn't in the habit of working out and had found that I even when I went to the gym I wasn't very seriuos about it.

 Now I am commited to working out as part of my day.
 There is no question of what my plans are for lunch.
-I know and I plan on working out.
+I know and plan on working out.

-I feel that this commmitment has help me focus more on my dev work and stay more balanced.
+I feel that this commmitment has help me focus more on my dev work and stay more healthy and balanced.

-## QHD monitor
+### QHD monitor

+I have had a dual-monitor setup for years but then I read the [One Monitor Manifesto](https://hackernoon.com/why-i-stopped-using-multiple-monitors-bfd87efa2e5b?gi=772d843779f6) and was ready to try something new.
+This is a great read if you haven't checked it out and changed the way I thought about the multiple monitor productivity myth.

+I ended up selling the dual monitors for a single 25" Quad HD Monitor.
+I really like the extra crisp display which is great for design work and easier on the eyes.

+I am finding that I am more focused keeping my apps opened at full-screen and either tabbing between them or keeping them organized on seperate virtual desktops.

 ## What's in Store for 2018

-* react nano degree
+2018 is going to be a great year.
+Here are some things I am looking forward to in the new year.

+### React Nano Degree

+I am excited to be taking Udacity's React Nano Degree program.
+Like I had mentioned, I want to learn React deeper in 2018 so this will be a great way to start the year.

+The curriculum includes 3 modules and projects including:

+* React Fundamentals(😃 duh)
+* React and Redux
-* more javascript
+* React Native

+## CSS Grid

+CSS Grid is the hot new layout spec and making its way to a browser near you.
+I am starting Wes Bos's CSS Grid course which looks great.
+Also in the course we are using **Firefox Developer Addition** browser so I am looking forward to playing with something besides Chrome.

-* C# and .NET core
+### C# and .NET core

+Since at work we are a .NET shop, it would be good for me to learn more C# and .NET.
+I am excited to see Microsoft is doing with .NET core which is cross-platform and open-source.

+I am in love with Visual Studio code as my editor and use Visual Studio at work.